 What to Expect from Your Insurance Agency

 You also have certain rights under the Homeowner Claims Bill of Rights regarding the insurance company’s written response to your claim.
-These are:
+These rights include:

-- The right to receive notice that they received your claim within 14 days;
+- The right to receive notice that it received your claim within 14 days;

 - The right to receive notice that your claim is being partially or totally paid; has been denied; or is being investigated within 30 days; and

-- The right to receive notice that they finished reviewing your claim and are sending you partial or full payment or denying your claim within 90 days.
+- The right to receive notice that it finished reviewing your claim and is sending you partial or full payment or denying your claim within 90 days.

 Any claim that is filed will include a maximum amount payable and a deductible that will be subtracted from the total amount of compensation paid to you.